Learn how to make perfume out of flowers using a French technique using fresh flowers, alcohol and fat called enfleurage.

 This is how enfleurage is carried out in the fields of southern France: Freshly plucked flower petals are layered onto large panes of fat-coated glass, and the sheets are loaded into wooden frames called chassis.
 Each chassis full of fat, glass, and flower petals is next scaled airtight for several days . . . during which time the lard “soaks up” fragrances from the heavily scented flowers.
 The old petals are then taken out of the chassis and replaced by fresh blossoms, the frames are resealed, and the process is allowed to continue for a few more days.
 This procedure is repeated again and again, until finally the fats have absorbed all the fragrance they can hold.

 You’ll need no special skills and very little equipment to get started in enfleurage.
-Here’s everything the process requires:
+Here are the ingredients for making perfume along with all the supplies the process requires:

-Several bottles of 70% isopropyl (rubbing) alcohol, or 90% ethyl alcohol.
+- Several bottles of 70 percent isopropyl (rubbing) alcohol, or 90 percent ethyl alcohol.

 In addition to the above items, of course, you’ll need fresh flowers.
 I didn’t mention flowers before because I didn’t want to encourage you to go out and pick them before they’re needed.
 Remember that to be suitable for enfleurage, blossoms must be fragrant … and to be fragrant, they’ve got to be fresh.
 So don’t go running off to the garden just yet … I’ll tell you when.